mengh04/competitest.nvim/README.md

 		- `view_stdout`: keymaps to view programs's output (stdout) in a bigger window
 		- `view_stderr`: keymaps to view programs's errors (stderr) in a bigger window
 		- `toggle_diff`: keymaps to toggle diff view between actual and expected output
+		- `edit_testcase`: keymaps to edit the selected testcase inline
+		- `delete_testcase`: keymaps to delete the selected testcase
 		- `close`: keymaps to close runner user interface
 	- `viewer`: keyboard mappings used in [viewer window](#view-details)
 		- `width`: a value from 0 to 1, representing the ratio between viewer window width and Neovim width